GuessWhatGame/guesswhat/config/qgen/README.md

-    "word_embedding_size": int,         # dimension of the word embedding for the dialogue "num_lstm_units": int,              # dimension of the LSTM for the dialogue "picture_embedding_size": int,      # dimension of the picture projection
+    "word_embedding_size": int,         # dimension of the word embedding for the dialogue "num_lstm_units": int,              # dimension of the LSTM for the dialogue "image_embedding_size": int,        # dimension of the image projection

     "image": {                          # configuration of the inout image "image_input": "features"/"raw",  # select the image inputs: raw vs feature